MickMake/AtmelASF-docker/README.md

 `make clean` - Remove already built Docker images.
 Remove all versions from the base directory or specific versions from each directory.

-`make push` - Push already built Docker images to Docker Hub, (only for WPLib admins).
+`make push` - Push already built Docker images to Docker Hub, (only for MickMake admins).
 Push all versions from the base directory or specific versions from each directory.

 ### Runtime from GitHub repo